Our knowledge of orthopaedics. Your best health.

 This CPM machine cradles the lower leg and gently moves it.

-Initially, CPM was only used in hospitals or outpatient physical therapy clinics, but today, CPM units can be purchased for use at home.
+Initially, CPM was used only in hospitals or outpatient physical therapy clinics, but today, CPM units can be purchased for use at home.
+While not always necessary for a satisfactory outcome, many patients find benefit in using a CPM machine during their recovery.

 Acupuncture